ArrogantGao/blog_CuTropicalGEMM/blog.md

 # How to implement generic matrix multiplication (GEMM) with generic element types on GPU?

-After reading this blog, you will learn:
+This blog is a technical note for the [Open Source Promotion Plan 2023](https://summer-ospp.ac.cn/) project ["TropicalGEMM on GPU"](https://summer-ospp.ac.cn/org/prodetail/23fec0105?lang=en&list=pro) released by JuliaCN, where I developed a [Julia](https://julialang.org/) package [CuTropicalGemm.jl](github.com/TensorBFS/CuTropicalGEMM.jl) calculate Generic Matrix Multiplication (GEMM) of Tropical Numbers on Nvidia GPUs.

+This blog covers the following contents:

 1. What is Tropical algebra?
 Why we need that?
 2. What is `Julia` programing language and why it is useful?
 3. Why GPU is fast and how to implement a fast generic matrix multiplication on Nvidia GPU?
 4. How to join the [Open Source Promotion Plan](https://summer-ospp.ac.cn/)?

-This blog is a technical note for the [Open Source Promotion Plan 2023](https://summer-ospp.ac.cn/) project ["TropicalGEMM on GPU"](https://summer-ospp.ac.cn/org/prodetail/23fec0105?lang=en&list=pro) relesed by JuliaCN, where I developed a [Julia](https://julialang.org/) package [CuTropicalGemm.jl](github.com/TensorBFS/CuTropicalGEMM.jl) calculate Generic Matrix Multiplication (GEMM) of Tropical Numbers on Nvidia GPUs.

 ## What is Tropical Algebra and why we need it?